 - Colour display on the front

 6. Steinberg AXR4

 The audio business is progressing and advancing in leaps and bounds, and the AXR4 Thunderbolt 2 Audio Interface pulls no stops in slotting itself on the forefront of a number of these new technologies.
-It’s Thunderbolt, so it’s some of the quickest information transfer accessible on the market, but additionally boosts the power to record as much as 32 bit/384kHz if and when required.
+It’s Thunderbolt, so it’s some of the quickest information transfer accessible on the market, but additionally boosts the power to record as much as 32-bit/384kHz if and when required.

-There are few world-class preamps thrown in for good measure, and SSPLL jitter reduction expertise.
+There are a few world-class preamps thrown in for good measure, and SSPLL jitter reduction expertise.
 As if that weren’t enough, there’s AXR DSP mixing software program, an additional mixing matrix before your DAW with additional routing, audio processing, and monitoring choices.
-The AXR4 would serve actually any engineer on the planet well, however is priced to match.
+The AXR4 would serve actually any engineer on the planet well, however, is priced to match.
 Nevertheless, with all of the options onboard and contained in the 1U unit, you could never need another interface.

 The AXR4, regardless of the large listing of specs, flagship technologies, and options, will solely occupy one space in your rack.
 Due to this fact, while you inevitably purchase a second, they’ll only collectively occupy two spaces.
 The AXR4 boasts an enormous maximum of 28 inputs and 24 outputs if expanded totally through the D-sub or digital connections on the back of the unit.